TomRosenbloom/drupal_old/misc/docs/Drupal.md

 Someone else had the same idea (using CSS): https://www.drupal.org/forum/support/theme-development/2018-08-24/display-images-for-taxonomy-terms-in-term-reference-field.
 Note they say to 'use a custom block', not to edit CSS directly...

+### Exporting/importing views

+Prior to getting rid of old views that are cluttering up the place, they can be exported, but how do you import them?
+Turns out this depends on having a particular permission enabled - 'Use PHP for settings' - BUT before you can even see that permission you have to enable the 'PHP filter' core module.
+Once all this is done you will see an 'Import' link in the Views home page.

+Views exported from Voscur site can be found in this folder: V:\Business Infrastructure\Data\Internal\CRM and CMS\Data cleaning\views exported from Drupal.
+Some views could not be exported, example user_location_table (which was disabled).
+These are reserved?
+Yes - if I look at my local installation, there are nine or so disabled views at the end of the list that I didn't create hence they are there out of the box.
+Note also, these ones are shown as 'In code' rather than 'In database'. [initially, I started with two folders 'disabled/enabled' for views in said states before export/deletion.
+Having done a few, I'm changing my policy and just disabling enabled ones and then leaving them like that for a while - just to be sure.
+If I delete something that's in use it'll never be forgotten]

+Here's a stupid thing: when you import a view you have to give it a name.
+Say you choose 'imported_view', then import a view - let's say the name of the exported view was 'email bulletin' - the newly imported view will appear in the list of views as 'email_bulletin' - even if there is already a view of that same name.
+If you then try a second import, you will not be allowed to use 'imported_view' because a view of that name already exists.
+So this is the 'machine name' (not the enforced use of underscore), but the name shown in the list is the human readable name which comes from the view schema (or whatever it should be called).
+The machine name is not shown anywhere.
+Fucking stupid I call it.
+Note when you get two identical looking views in the list, it is the top one that is the most recently added one.

+See below re sitemap creation module.

 ## Libraries